Climatic and agronomic conditions

 Despite variable rainfall in June and July, close to average yield potentials were preserved across most cropping regions due to a draw down of soil moisture reserves built up during late summer and autumn.

-Map 3 shows the relative levels of modelled root zone (0 to ~1 metres) soil moisture for cropping zones across Australia for August 2020.
+Map 3 and Map 4 show the relative levels of modelled upper layer (~0.1 metres) and lower layer (~0.1 to ~1 metres) soil moisture for summer cropping zones on 18 November 2020.
 Soil moisture estimates are relative to the historical long-term average (1911 to 2016) and presented in percentiles.